 As adults, it’s so easy to focus on the technicalities.
 Sometimes we have to—gas pipes need to be turned off, damage needs assessing.
 Yet in the middle of our tasks, let’s not forget one of our duties—to reassure our kids that we’re okay.
 That they need only rely on us and not burden the worries on themselves.

 One of the terrible things about crises and emergencies is that they catch even us off guard.
-It’s one thing to explain what we know to our kids, yet it’s completely different when we ourselves are at a loss on what to do.
+It’s one thing to explain what we know to our kids, yet it’s completely different when we ourselves feel vulnerable.

 That said, talk to your young kids on a level that they can comprehend.
 They need to know the truth, but not with the same details you would tell an adult or even a teenager.
 Shield them from the unnecessary and explain in ways they can understand, using words and examples common to their lingo.